Grit. Perseverance. Resilience.

 "…half of what separates successful entrepreneurs from the non-successful ones is pure perseverance.”

-Bill Gates also added a great quote on the benefits of failing.
 "SUCCESS IS A LOUSY TEACHER.
-IT SEDUCES SMART PEOPLE INTO THINKING THEY CAN'T LOSE."
-Photo Credit: Depositphotos
+IT SEDUCES SMART PEOPLE INTO THINKING THEY CAN'T LOSE." - Bill Gates

 Luckily, children are fantastic at failure.
 Remember when your child learned to sit?
 Or walk?
 Or use a spoon.